Ohio State Route 303: Route description

 SR 303 passes through residential and commercial properties in Richfield, before passes under I–77.
 After I–77, the road passes through woodland, with some houses, before becoming a four-lane undivided highway.
 The highway has an interchange with I–271, before narrowing back to a two-lane highway.
 After I–271 the road roughly parallels the Ohio Turnpike to the south, passing through the Cuyahoga Valley National Park.
 The highway leaves the national park and has an interchange with SR 8.
 After the interchange with SR 8, SR 303 enters Hudson, passing through residential and commercial properties.
 In downtown Hudson the route passes under two railroad tracks, before having an intersection with SR 91.
 The route leaves Hudson and enters Streetsboro, passing through residential and commercial properties.
 In Streetsboro SR 303 begins a concurrency with SR 14.
 The concurrency heads east having an intersection with SR 43.
 After the intersection with SR 43, the concurrency ends with SR 14 heading southeast and SR 303 heading east.

 SR 303 passes through commercial and residential properties, before leaving Streetsboro.
 After Streetsboro, the highway passes through farmland and woodland, with house, as a two-lane highway.
-The route crosses over the Cuyahoga River, before having an intersection with SR 44.
-The road passes through a short concurrency with SR 88.
-After the concurrency with SR 88, SR 303 enters Windham.
+The route crosses over the Cuyahoga River, before an intersection with SR 44 at the center of Shalersville.
+Continuing east, the road passes through a short concurrency with SR 88 in Freedom Township between Freedom Center and Drakesburg.
+After the concurrency with SR 88, SR 303 enters Windham Township and the village of Windham.
 In Windham the route passes through residential properties, before leaving the village.
-East of Windham the road passes through woodland, with houses, before crossing of the Ohio Turnpike.
-After crossing the turnpike, SR 303 meets it eastern terminus at a T-intersection with SR 82, just northwest of SR 534.
+East of Windham the road passes through woodland, with houses, before crossing the Ohio Turnpike.
+After crossing the turnpike, the eastern terminus of SR 303 is at a T-intersection with SR 82 in Braceville Township, just northwest of SR 534.
 No section of the highway is incorporated within the National Highway System.